Devorein/yuplod/readme.md

 ## Current Status

-Currently yuplod is under heavy development and I plan on improving everything after the hackathon ends.
+Currently yuplod is under heavy development and I plan on improving a lot of things after the hackathon ends, that includes completing all the future plans and keeping the repository active as a future reference for anyone trying to build something using the mern stack.

 ## Bugs